sadib400/AutomateBoringStuffs/InternetToGoogleDriveDownloader/readme.md

 # Internet to google drive downloader

-Ever wanted to upload a file from internet directly into your google drive directly?
+Ever wanted to upload a file from internet directly into your google drive?
 This script is for you!
 It is simple to use,and very intuitive.

 ### Instructions